state-hiu/cybergis-guides/1.0/cybergis-guides-roguegeonode-1.0.md

 ## Installation

 Launching a ROGUE GeoNode only requires a few stimple steps.
 The installation process is relatively painless on a clean build and can be completed in less than 30 minutes, usually 15 minutes.

 These instructions were written for deployment on the Ubuntu operating system, but may work on other Linux variants.
 ROGUE will not install on Ubuntu 14.04 yet as a few dependencies have not been upgraded yet.
 We recommend using Ubuntu 12.04.

 You'll want to complete all the below steps as the root (with login shell and enviornment).
 Therefore, use `sudo su -` to become the root user.
 Do not use `sudo su root`, as that will not provide the environment necessary.

+You can **rerun** most steps, if a network connection drops, e.g., during installation of a Ruby GEM dependency.

 Installation only requires 6 simple steps.
 Most steps only require executing one command on the command line.